-In 1905 a determined group of women from Sydney's affluent suburbs who understood 'the difficulties that beset the paths of working mothers' founded the Sydney Day Nursery Association (now SDN Children's Services).
+In 1905 a determined group of women from Sydney's upper classes who understood 'the difficulties that beset the paths of working mothers' founded the Sydney Day Nursery Association (now SDN Children's Services).
 The Association aimed to improve the welfare of children whose mothers were facing poverty and had to work to provide for their family.
 Infant mortality was high and the Kindergarten Union was only able to provide day care services for a few hours a day.
 With no other option, these young children were often left to fend for themselves among the streets of working class Sydney.

-In response, the Association opened its first Day Nursery in a terrace house in Dowling Street, Woolloomooloo in 1905-the first long day care centre in New South Wales.
+In response, the Association opened its first Day Nursery in a terrace house in Dowling Street, Woolloomooloo in 1905, the first long day care centre in NSW.
 For just three pence a day, babies and children were bathed, fed, clothed and cared for from 7.00am to 6.30pm.

-Due to overwhelming demand, the Association opened day nurseries in more locations across inner-Sydney soon after- all in areas of need, with large working populations.
+Due to overwhelming demand, the Association opened Day Nurseries in other locations in the inner city soon after.
+These were all areas of need in Sydney with large working populations.